cyddrdrd/sudokupad_to_penpa/README.md

 ## What it does

-SudokuPad links can contain:

-- the puzzle grid, clues, and rules
-- an answer for solution checking

-This tool decodes the link, converts the supported puzzle objects, and generates a new Penpa+ link.
+This tool decodes the sudokupad link, converts the supported puzzle objects, and generates a new Penpa+ link.
 When the original puzzle includes an answer, the generated link includes answer check unless "No solution check" is ticked.
 When no answer is included, the generated link has no solution check.